FContrerasS/QUANTIZER/README.md

 #############################################################################################

-The code is written in c, and compiled and linked with gcc.
+QUANTIZER is written in c, and compiled and linked with gcc.

 The make file is inside of the bin folder.